Smoketown, Louisville: Revitalization

 In May 2011, Louisville received a $22 million federal Hope VI award that will allow the demolition of the deteriorating Sheppard Square housing project, replacing it with new, mixed-income housing.
 In Mayor Fischer's Budget Address of May 26, 2011, he said:

 You all heard the exciting news this week about Sheppard Square.
 The project will have a value of $157 million over the next decade.
 Our budget includes $1.6 million to help integrate that new development into the surrounding neighborhood.
 That will not only make the area a better place to live, but will set the table for the private businesses that settle into any healthy neighborhood.

 On July 12, 2012, Construction of nine new homes has recently begun near the site of the former Sheppard Square housing development.
 The nine homes consist of eight in the 500 block of East Breckinridge and one on South Shelby Street.

 On December 10, 2012, construction began between Hancock, Jacob, Finzer and Jackson Streets, on a $100 million redevelopment of a new, and revitalized mixed-income Sheppard Square housing neighborhood, with a completion date of December 2015.

+On December 1, 2020, Mayor Greg Fischer entered an agreement with community development organization REBOUND to establish a community land trust (CLT) in the Russell and Smoketown neighborhoods. $2.1 million in federal Community Development Block Grant funds were allocated to invest in gentrification-resistant affordable housing in the areas.
+REBOUND entered into a partnership with Bates CDC and River City Housing, with REBOUND focusing on the Russell neighborhood and the latter two focusing on the Smoketown neighborhood.